alixdecr/PRAB/structural-characteristics/structural-characteristics.md

 ### Introduction

-This folder contains the structural characteristics of the REST APIs from the benchmark (in the `structural-characteristics.pdf` file).
+This folder contains the structural characteristics of the REST APIs from the benchmark:

+- `structural-characteristics.pdf` is a PDF version, which is user-readable
+- `structural-characteristics.json` is a JSON version, which is machine-readable

 ### Structural Characteristics